createStache

 invalidate

-A function to manually invalidate cached data for specific params.
+A function to manually invalidate cached data.
 Forces a refetch immediately.

 const { invalidate: invalidateUser } = createStache({ ... });